processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 dependencies, library name, domain name, and version.
   - provides gradle tasks for releasing the library and all required artifacts
   - installs the library in a local Processing instance.
+- A `release.properties` file, where the user will input values for the library properties text file.
+All fields are mapped directly, and the `version` in the Gradle build file is mapped to `prettyVersion`.
 - The template can be compiled as is.
 It includes a working example library, and defaults that can be compiled.
 This provides a working example to work from.
 - This template provides fully documented example code that can be easily accessed